jvzonlab/OrganoidTracker/README.md

 Intended workflow
 -----------------
 1. Do some manual tracking to obtain ground truth data and training data.
-2. Train a neural network.
+2. Train the neural networks.
 3. Apply the automated tracker on some new time lapse movie.
 4. Correct the errors in the tracking data of that time lapse movie.
 5. Use the corrected tracking data as additional training data for the neural network.